Noninvasive Blood Pressure Monitoring and Prediction of Fluid Responsiveness to Passive Leg Raising.

 CONCLUSION: A passive leg raising-induced change in stroke volume index measured by bioreactance differentiated fluid responders and nonresponders.
 Pulse pressure and systolic blood pressure measured by oscillometric noninvasive blood pressure monitoring were not sensitive or specific predictors of fluid responsiveness in healthy volunteers.

 Pickett, Joya D; Bridges, Elizabeth; Kritek, Patricia A; and Whitney, JoAnne D, "Noninvasive Blood Pressure Monitoring and Prediction of Fluid Responsiveness to Passive Leg Raising."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 488.